Razorkdev/Razorkdev/README.md

 - 📄 Know about my experiences **in my Linkedin and this profile 😉.**

-- 💬 Ask me about **anything I have been developed to help in any way I can🧑🏼‍💻 but especially Python 🐍!!!**
+- 💬 Ask me about **anything I have been developing to help in any way I can🧑🏼‍💻 but especially Python 🐍!!!**

 - 📫 How to reach me **Isra_developer@protonmail.com**